Babies and TV

 - Have specific viewing times.
 Don’t leave the TV on in the background all day.
 It can be distracting for baby – and you – and he or she could become confused by constantly hearing different voices and sounds, leading to delays in language development.

 As children get older, computers enter the equation, and this also needs to be monitored and controlled.
-Set limits to the amount of time your child spends in front of a screen – which will be easier if viewing has been kept to a minimum from an early age – and avoid allowing a TV or computer in your child’s bedroom.
+Set limits to the amount of time your child spends in front of a screen – which will be easier if viewing has been kept to a minimum from an early age – and restrict babies and Tv to be an the same room just to control the impulse.
 And try to set a good example yourself by limiting your own TV viewing and computer use.

 A child who has just come home from a busy morning in playgroup, or day at school, usually needs some time to ‘wind down’.
 But if you find yourself wondering if your child is spending too much time alone in front of a screen, this is probably a good indication that he or she IS doing exactly that.
 In the end, it is the parents’ responsibility to take control, to make sure that television doesn’t replace real play, socialising, and family interaction.